lcallarec/blog.io/_posts/2017-03-25-capture usb traffic.md

 {% endhighlight %}

 # LibUSB
-//Write code that send / Mimic

-I decided to use Vala as language : it's very close to the C libraries, and it's much more readble than C.
+I decided to use Vala as language to write the  POC: it remaing very close to C APIs, is far faster to write and much more readble than C.

 ## Install Vala and other dependencies

+On an apt package manager based system :
+{% highlight bash %}
+$ usdo apt-get install vala libusb-1.0-0 libusb-1.0-0-dev libusb-dev
+{% endhighlight %}

 ## Vala code

-## Run
+main.vala :
 {% highlight vala %}

 LibUSB.Device[] devices;